aspose-words/Aspose.Words-Documentation/net/getting-started/licensing/_index.md

 title: Licensing and Subscription – Aspose.Words for .NET
 articleTitle: Licensing and Subscription
 linktitle: Licensing and Subscription
-description: "Aspose.Words for .NET provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation using Licensing and Subscription policies using C#."
+description: "Aspose.Words for .NET provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation using Licensing and Subscription policies in C#."
 type: docs
 weight: 55
 url: /net/licensing/